commercetools/commercetools-project-sync/docs/BUILD.md

 ## Step 1: Release

-Create a new PR for the new release:
+Create a PR for the new release:
 - Increment the release version to the new library version, please follow the [semantic versioning](https://semver.org/) for finding the new version.
 - Make sure all the dependencies are up-to-date everywhere in the documentation files and project files where needed.
 - Make sure to add a section for the release in the [release notes](/docs/RELEASE_NOTES.md).